: A villain commits a gratuitously evil act to reduce audience sympathy

 - Discussed: "You'd better watch out for him.
 He's the sort of guy who would kick a puppy just because it was there."

 - Conversed: "Have you noticed how the villains in this show need to keep proving how evil they are?"

 - The villain is a fairly realistic violent psychopath who genuinely can't pass by a helpless target without being compelled to hurt it.
-The misery this causes others and the frustration it causes the villain become the focus of the story.
+The misery and frustration it causes makes the villain become the focus of the story.

 - The villain is killed by his pragmatic superior.

 - The villain's act of petty cruelty is so gratuitous that it forces everyone to reevaluate his character, leading to big changes in how the cast react to him.

 - The villain's superior is annoyed by his sadistic tendencies, but keeps him alive because he does achieve results for Team Evil.